Archaeology of India: Alexander Cunningham and Archaeological Survey of India

 Scholarly investigation into Indian archaeology was largely influenced by Alexander Cunningham, who became the first director of the Archaeological Survey of India, which was established in 1861.
 Cunningham along with various assistants visited many sites and monuments of archaeological importance in India.
 Their trips ranged from simply visiting sites to study and report on to excavations as well.
+Thomas R. Trautmann and Carla M. Sinopoli notes that the archaeological survey was first established by colonial British government.

 Paleolithic archaeological sites (2,500,000–250,000 BC)

 Palaeolithic sites in India are characterised by the Madrasian culture and Soanian culture.
-Bhimbetka rock shelters is also a paleolithic (Old Stone Age) and mesolithic (Middle Stone Age) site.
+Bhimbetka rock shelters is also a Paleolithic (Old Stone Age) and Mesolithic (Middle Stone Age) site.

 Mesolithic sites (250,000 BC–10,000 BC)

-Anangpur caves (Faridabad) and Mangar Bani Caves (Gurugram) in Delhi NCR, Bhimbetka rock shelters (Bhopal) and Pahargarh caves (Morena) IN Madhya Pradesh have continuity of paleolithic to mesolithic phase.
+Anangpur caves (Faridabad) and Mangar Bani Caves (Gurugram) in Delhi NCR, Bhimbetka rock shelters (Bhopal) and Pahargarh caves (Morena) IN Madhya Pradesh have continuity of Paleolithic to Mesolithic phase.

 Neolithic sites (10,800–3300 BC)

 Neolithic sites in India are characterised by the Bhirrana culture (7570–6200 BC), Mehrgarh culture (7000–3300 BC) and Edakkal culture (5000–3000 BC).